gf-eaton/procedures/codesys/README.md

 **BE PATIENT IT COULD TAKE TIME**

 - a) add a device in smp manager
-  + enter --> name, ip and .par file
+  + enter --> name, ip and use .par file

 - b) right click on new device
    + pick --> smp Config (CTRL+1)

 - c) once in smpConfig
-  + navigate --> system > SoftPLC  > plc . rightclick edit/refresh Codesys project
+  + navigate --> system > SoftPLC  > plc . rightclick --> edit/refresh Codesys project

 - **fin** --> Once in CoDeSys you should be good to go.